Make-School-Courses/MOB-1.1-Introduction-to-Swift/Assignments/FinalProject.md

 The game required for this project is a Color Matching game 🌈<br>
 Users are shown words of colors (one below the other) and need to identify if the text in the upper word matches the color of the word at the bottom.<br>
 This is usually an exercise to demonstrate the [Stroop Effect](https://en.wikipedia.org/wiki/Stroop_effect).
-And one of its goals is to help with reaction time.
+And one of its goals is to help with brain reaction time.

 An example of implementation [here](https://www.lumosity.com/en/brain-games/color-match/).